AndersFluur/name_com_dns/README.md

 # namecom_dns

 A script to run automatic dynamic DNS update of name.com DNS service, using their API.
-The external IP address is read from the internet using https://ipinfo.io/ip Loops forever, polling of external IP address with interval read from command line.
+The external IP address is read from the internet using https://ipinfo.io/ip .
+It loops forever, polling of external IP address with interval read from command line.

 # Usage